After Report Reveals That Major League Baseball Donated $5K To Cindy Hyde-Smith, MLB Asks For The Money Back

 After Legum’s report, an MLB spokesperson said the contribution was made by an MLB lobbyist and that the organization did not support Hyde-Smith.
 It asked that she return the donation.

 A number of other organization have asked Cindy Hyde-Smith to return donations amid her controversial statements.
-As CBS News noted, AT&T, Walmart and Pfizer all asked for the Republican to return their campaign donations after she joked about attending a public lynching.
+As CBS News noted, AT&T, Walmart, and Pfizer all asked for the Republican to return their campaign donations after she joked about attending a public lynching.
 Hyde-Smith’s opponent in the Senate runoff is a black man, and the state of Mississippi has a history of lynchings against innocent black people.

 After the report that MLB donated to Hyde-Smith, the sports league faced considerable pushback.
 The league had already been criticized for its dwindling African-American player base, despite a historic reputation as a league the embraced diversity before other major American sports leagues did.